 You Are Not Alone

 Remember, you are never alone during these difficult times, and there are many resources out there to help you.
 Whether you need help getting a divorce from an abusive partner or assistance with obtaining a protective order, The Law Office of Derek S. Ritchie, PLLC is dedicated to protecting you.
-Our compassionate San Antonio domestic violence attorneys have the legal experience you need to get you through these uncertain times.
+Our compassionate attorneys have the legal experience you need to get you through these uncertain times.

 If you or a loved one has been the victim of domestic abuse, our domestic violence attorneys are here to help you file for a protective order.
 Please don’t hesitate to call our team today at (210) 761-4943 for more information.